timonla/blog/diet-review-sep-2020/post.md

 I think of all the ingredients I would like to eat and then assemble a dish of them.
 For that I try to understand, through a lot of experiments, how certain ingredients will behave while cooking and how to use that to my advantage.
-To get started, [the vegan corner YouTube channel](https://www.youtube.com/user/thevegancorner) is an excelent starting point.
+To get started, [the vegan corner YouTube channel](https://www.youtube.com/user/thevegancorner) is an excellent starting point.
 It will give you some great ideas and recipes and explain how to use which ingredients in vegan whole food recipes.
 This has worked fine for me in the past years.
-I always like my food, since when it's prepared with only delicious ingredients, why shouldn't the end result be delicous as well? :)
+I always like my food, since when it's prepared with only delicious ingredients, why shouldn't the end result be delicious as well? :)

 I am neither a medical or nutritional expert.
 What I document here is simply my experience and the decisions I make for me personally.